Jennifer Lopez’s Pink Crop Top Shows Off Her Dancer’s Body As She Flashes Her Abs

 Lochte was also spotted working out with the couple alongside his pregnant wife Kayla Rae Reid.

-Jennifer and Alex’s latest gym sighting comes shortly after Page Six reported earlier this week that the seriously fit duo were back on their pretty extreme diet that sees them ditch carbs and sugar for 10 days.
+Jennifer and Alex’s latest gym sighting comes shortly after Page Six reported earlier this week that the seriously fit duo were back on their pretty extreme diets that require them to ditch carbs and sugar for 10 days.

 But while the couple are often sharing their workouts with fans on social media, as the Inquisitr reported, JLo recently confessed that she and the former baseball star may actually never get married.

-In a new interview with Closer magazine, Lopez said that she and Rodriguez “are grateful for this and we do not need anything else at the moment” when asked about a possible engagement being on the horizon.
+In a new interview with Closer Magazine, per MSN, Lopez said that she and Rodriguez “are grateful for this and we do not need anything else at the moment” when asked about a possible engagement being on the horizon.

-“We have to do things at our own pace,” she then added amid the swirling marriage rumors that seem to be constantly surrounding the couple, noting that her main priority in life is being a good mom to her twins with former husband Marc Anthony, 10-year-old Max and Emme.
+“We have to do things at our own pace,” she then added amid the swirling marriage rumors that seem to be constantly surrounding the couple, noting that her main priority in life is being a good mom to her twins with former husband Marc Anthony, 10-year-olds Max and Emme.

 Jennifer added, “Among our children and work and all the wonderful things that happen, we are really living our best years.”